Tomatillo Chutney (Slow Cooker Recipe) has a tangy lemon flavor. You will want to eat this.

 Because I like the chutney so much, one year I decided to make some and give it away for Christmas.
 I thought others would enjoy it, too, and I was right.
 But it was tough to find the ingredients.
 At Christmastime, there are no green tomatoes.
 I took a chance and subsituted tomatillos, which are readily available year round at one of the ethnic groceries in Harrisonburg.
 Wow, it was good!
 Tomatillos add a little lemony flavor to the chutney.
 Using tomatillos instead of green tomatoes is my preferred way to make chutney now.

-My original chutney recipe came from a fabulous cookbook, Fresh from the Vegetarian Slow Cooker by Robin Robertson.
+My original chutney recipe came from a fabulous cookbook, Fresh from the Vegetarian Slow Cooker (affiliate link) by Robin Robertson.
 Robertson’s recipes are always delicious and she has published several vegan and vegetarian cookbooks.
 I highly recommend her cookbooks.

 How to Store and Serve Chutney